 The Board now believes that the Amended 2018 Plan is necessary to ensure that the number of shares available for issuance is sufficient to allow us to continue to attract and retain the services of talented individuals essential to our long-term growth and financial success.
-For example, we have expanded our sales force to meet increasing demand, and continue to develop our commercial team of over fifty employees, to support our sales efforts.
-In addition, since the adoption of the 2018 Plan, we hired two executive officers and we expect to hire an additional executive officer.
+For example, we continue to evolve our sales force and commercial team to meet increasing demand, and adapt to market conditions and the needs of our patients.
+In addition, since the adoption of the 2018 Plan, we hired three executive officers.
 Our Board strongly believes that the issuance of equity awards is a key element underlying our ability to attract, retain and motivate our employees, including our executives, and our consultants and advisors, and is a substantial contributing factor to our success and the growth of our business.
 So far we have relied significantly on equity incentives in the form of stock option awards to attract and retain key employees, and we believe that equity incentives are necessary for us to remain competitive in the marketplace for executive talent and other employees.
 The adoption of the Amended 2018 Plan will help enable continued growth of both our sales and our pipeline.
-In particular, an immediate increase to the share reserve will provide the Board with flexibility to make anticipated annual equity awards to eligible employees and new hires past 2021.
+In particular, an immediate increase to the share reserve will provide the Board with flexibility to make anticipated annual equity awards to eligible employees and new hires past 2022.